Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 How do you implement a 5-phase awareness training program?

 Implementation runs five phases over four to six weeks: Baseline, Platform, Launch, Cadence, Measure.
-Across Fusion Computing’s deployments, median time to first simulation lands at 28 days.
+An FC internal benchmark from Q2 2026 puts median time to first simulation at 28 days across our deployments.
 Most failure modes appear in the baseline and learn-period windows.

 Phase Week Activities